Gowtham-YK/-Emergency-Vehicle-Mobility-Optimization/README.md

-# -Emergency-Vehicle-Mobility-Optimization
+# Emergency Vehicle Mobility Optimization
-Analyze movement patterns of emergency vehicles (ambulance, fire, police) to identify delays, high-response-time zones, and optimal routing paths.
+Identify the movement patterns of emergency vehicles-ambulance, fire, and police-to highlight bottlenecks, high-response-time zones, and the routing paths that would be most efficient.
 Key Visualizations
 Response time vs. zone
-Delay hotspots
+Hotspot delays
 Suggested optimized response routes
 Time-of-day movement comparison

 # I.Purpose

-This project works to help emergency vehicles reach the scene faster.
-It really reduces how long folks end up waiting for assistance in tough spots.
-The effort centers mostly on police cars along with fire trucks and ambulances.
-It examines their daily movements in detail.
-That approach lets them refine the usual routes these vehicles take.
-When the team studies the places and times of travel, they identify areas where responses drag on too slowly.
-They also pinpoint spots jammed up by constant traffic delays.
-Beyond that, the project offers improved routes to guide the vehicles better.
-Emergency crews get these sharper ways to decide on paths.
-As a result, the overall trips turn out much shorter.
-Public safety benefits from these kinds of steady gains in the long run.
+It aims to hasten the timely arrival of emergency vehicles at scenes.
+This really cuts down on the length of time one waits for aid during life's hard moments.
+The project focuses much on police cars, other emphases being fire trucks and ambulances.
+It studied their regular motions in great detail.
+That type of approach allows them to fine-tune the regular paths these vehicles take.
+When the team surveyed the times and places of travel, they realized where the responses dragged along a bit too slow.
+They also realized locations clogged up by constant delays in traffic.
+Other than this, the project provides better routing to the vehicles to further guide them.
+To this end, emergency crews get keen ways to decide on the paths.
+In this way, the general trips turn out to be much shorter.
+This kind of incremental gain benefits public safety in the long term.

 # II.Technologies Used

 i.
 Tableau

 ii.
-CSV / Excel
+CSV/Excel

 iii.
 Openstreet Map

 # III.Setup Instructions